 - If you are in school, tell a member of staff about it.

-- Use ‘Tootoot’, an online safeguarding tool, to leave a message for a senior member of staff.
+- Use ‘Tootoot’, an online safeguarding tool, to leave a message for a member of the pastoral or safeguarding team.

 - If you are at home tell your parent about it .